airbnb/transformpy/README.md

 ### transformpy.pipes.clustering ###
  - `SimpleClusteringPipe` : clusters rows with the same key into a list of rows.
 It assumes that rows are sorted by the appropriate key.
 Clusters can then be acted upon by maps and/or aggregations.
 To remove nesting, use the `Transform.flatten` method.

+### transformpy.pipe.field ###
+ - `FieldFilterPipe` : maps dictionaries having many keys to dictionaries having only the keys specified.
+The keys *must* be present in the original dictionary.
+ - `FieldMergePipe` : a fanin pipe that merges dictionaries.
+Dictionaries are assumed to hold no conflicting information.
+In the event hat conflicting information is present, the values in dictionaries with higher index are chosen.

 ## Defining Custom Pipes ##
 The chances are you will want (and need) to define your own logic.
 Doing so is very easy in TransformPy.
 You can either define a function, and refer to it in the pipeline, or define a class (which will allow you to be smarter with memory, etc.).
 To use a function, simply pass it to the appropriate method of `Transform`, as described above.